To Sadie the Boxer, the parking lot of the Lubbock Animal Hospital is a smorgasbord of scent. She can’t sniff fast enough.

 It’s her first visit to the clinic.
 I rescued her from a shelter.
 They had her spayed and she needs the stitches removed.
 She’s only 7 months old, just a puppy.
 It’s silly to have to lift a dog onto a walk-on scale, but we do what we have to.
 52.4 pounds.
 Confirmation as to why she knocks the wind out of me when jumping on the bed in the middle of the night.

 Over in the corner of the waiting room is a silver-haired elderly couple.
 Their miniature French Poodle is under the bench, hiding behind their legs.
 And why not?
 It looks like big dog day at the clinic.
 Two St. Bernards with paws the size of salad plates are ready to go home.
 They lumber over to me for a rub on the head before dragging their owners out to the car.

 Says Mrs. French Poodle, “I doubt Marquette has ever seen a dog that big.”

 I peek through the front door.
 “He’s about to see bigger.”

-St. Bernard’s are big.
+St. Bernards are big.
 Great Danes are huge.
 This one’s name is Case.
 Case is as gentle as he is large.
 You don’t walk a dog that big.
 The dog walks you.
-Thankfully, Case, while not content to sit, is easy going around the wait room.
+Thankfully, Case, while not content to sit, is easygoing around the waiting room.
 He ambles over to get some attention from me and Sadie.
-His massive head rests for a second on my knee.
+For a second, he rests his massive head on my knee.
 Sadie seems suddenly small.

 Mrs. French Poodle stares in wonderment.
 “How much does that dog eat?”